Dr Michelle Kennedy

 About Dr Michelle Kennedy

-Michelle is an accomplished leader, academic and healthcare professional with over three decades of experience in nursing and education.
+Michelle is an accomplished leader, academic and healthcare professional with over three decades of experience in clinical nursing and education.
 She began her career as a Registered Adult Nurse in 1991, building a strong clinical foundation through roles in general surgery, trauma orthopaedics, and anticoagulation.
 Her later clinical positions included senior leadership roles with a focus on education and quality improvement, notably as Teacher Practitioner and Practice Development Nurse.

-Michelle joined the University in 2015 as a Lecturer in Nursing and was promoted to Senior Lecturer in 2023 and Deputy Head of School in 2024.
-She has extensive experience in teaching and assessment across undergraduate and postgraduate nursing programmes, bringing a wealth of practical and academic expertise to her students.
+Michelle joined the University of Hull in 2015 as a Lecturer in Nursing and was promoted to Senior Lecturer in 2023 and Deputy Head of School in 2024.
+She has extensive experience in teaching and assessment across undergraduate and postgraduate programmes, bringing a wealth of practical and academic expertise to her students.
 Her commitment to advancing nursing education is reflected in her research and leadership contributions.

 In addition to her academic and research achievements, Michelle has undertaken a number of leadership roles within the University, including Intake Lead, Programme Director, and Team Leader.
-She currently holds the position of Deputy Head of School for the School of Health Care in which she contributes significantly to the delivery of the School’s academic strategy across education, research, enterprise, and scholarship.
+She currently holds the position of Deputy Head of School for the School of Health Care in which she contributes significantly to the delivery of the school’s academic strategy across education, research, enterprise, and scholarship.